- Startside

 Union of Education Norway is Norway's largest trade union for teaching personnel.
 It's currently the country's second largest trade union.

 Union of Education Norway was founded on 2 October 2001.
-Steffen Handal is the President of Union of Education Norway from January 1 2016, with Terje Skyvulstad and Hege Valås as Vice Presidents.
+Geir Røsvoll is the President of Union of Education Norway from January 1, 2024, with Ann Mari Milo Lorentzen and Thom Bjørnar Jambak as Vice Presidents.

 A short description